 How to get to the port of Lavrion from the center of Athens

 You can reach the port of Lavrion either by bus or by taxi.
-The taxi will take around 1 hour and 15 minutes from a central Athens’sport such as Syntagma Square, and will cost 65€ in the daytime and 80€ at night.
+The taxi will take around 1 hour and 15 minutes from central Athens’sport such as Syntagma Square, where all Athens private walking tours start, and will cost 65€ in the daytime and 80€ at night.
 If you don’t want to pay so much money, you can choose to reach the region of Voula by public transport, and then take a taxi from there that will cut down the time you’ll spend in the taxi to about half.

 Of course, as always the most affordable option is the bus, which, however, takes about 2 hours to reach the port of Lavrion.
 The bus leaves, from Pedion Areos, just like the bus to Rafina!